kyma-project/community/CONTRIBUTING.md

 To learn more about maintainers' responsibilities and rules for appointing new maintainers, and removing the existing ones, refer to the [governance.md](governance.md) document.

-## Owners
+## Maintainers

-To identify the owners of particular parts of your repository, see the `CODEOWNERS` file in the root directory.
+To identify the maintainers of particular parts of your repository, see the `CODEOWNERS` file in the root directory.